-Meghan Markle Fast Facts
+Duchess Meghan Fast Facts

-(CNN)Here is a look at the life of former actress Meghan Markle, fiancée of Great Britain's Prince Harry.
+(CNN)Here is a look at the life of former actress Meghan Markle, the Duchess of Sussex, wife of Great Britain's Prince Harry.

 Personal: